Thursday, 19 September 2013

 The Niqab in court ~ Ruling of HH Judge Peter Murphy

-On 24th April 2007, the Judicial Studies Board issued guidance to the judiciary as to the wearing of the niqab in court proceedings - see HERE.
-The guidance was eventually incorporated into the Equal Treatment Benchbook at Chapter 3.3 (Religious Dress).
+On 24th April 2007, the Judicial Studies Board issued guidance to the judiciary as to the wearing of the niqab in court proceedings and the guidance was eventually incorporated into the Equal Treatment Benchbook - see the 2018 Edition HERE.

 The latest situation regarding a defendant claiming a right to wear the niqab in court arose in the Crown Court sitting at Blackfriars.
 The Presiding Judge - His Honour Judge Murphy - heard legal argument and then issued his reasoned decision -Judgment of HH Judge Peter Murphy in relation to wearing of niqab by defendant during proceedings in Crown Court.

 to requiring the defendant to reveal her face to the jury whilst giving her own evidence but, at other times, she may remain covered.
 The decision has attracted an immense amount of comment.
 Some see it as a sensible and pragmatic compromise whereas others disagree and feel that defendants should not be permitted to keep their faces covered in court.
 The latter opinion places considerable emphasis on the view that the jury may pay attention to the facial reactions of the defendant as others give their evidence and use what they observe in some way when reaching their decision on the case.